matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 But, this was already the case with threaded receipts, and we believe it is necessary to provide consistent behaviour.

-The change to consider reactions to thread roots as outside of the thread may be inconvenient for clients, because they will probably want to display those reactions in any "thread view" they display.
+The change to consider thread roots (and reactions to them) as outside of the thread may be inconvenient for clients, because they will probably want to display those events in any "thread view" they display.
 We consider this inconvenience worthwhile because it is necessary to ensure the semantics of read receipts make sense.
-We do not think that reactions to a thread root should mark that thread as unread (but we possibly could be persuaded?).
+We do not think that reactions or edits to a thread root should mark that thread as unread - instead they mark the main thread as unread, which the client can use to draw attention to the thread root.

 ## Alternatives